xu2xulim/Space-Butler/Superhero on deta/Micros/Attachments.md

 `{"card_id" : "{triggercardidlong}", "alt_card_id" : "{newcardidlong}"}`

+## /usesticker

+- The endpoint will get the cover from one card and set it as the cover on a second card.

+### Trello Automation Use Cases

+- You can use this endpoint to set a sticker for a new card from either a lookup or the source card.
+- When there is more than 1 sticker, the first on the list will be used.

+### Sample Payload

+`{"card_id" : "{triggercardidlong}", "alt_card_id" : "{newcardidlong}"}`
 ## Other Notes

 - This collection of endpoints involves downloading and creating attachments.
 It should be noted that here is a 10s timeout for each trigger.